mveram97/bank-end-framework/README.md

 ```shell
  mvn -U clean install
 ```
-in order to Reload All maven Projects incrementally or, if you are using IntelIJ, go to the right part of IntelIJ and you will see an ‘m’ symbol, once you click there, you’ll be able to choose different maven options, click the button which represents two arrows doing a circle.
+in order to Reload All maven Projects incrementally.
+If you're using IntelliJ, you can find the Maven symbol on the right side, where you can click to access various Maven options.
+Select the button with two arrows forming a circle to reload the project.
 Now your project is prepared to run.

 However, we should understand how this framework is structured.
 Here is a figure illustrating how it is structured and the main purpose of each package or file.